How much are your fees for therapy sessions?

 This is dependent on the recommendations of the therapist after assessment.
 Typically, children attend weekly or fortnightly sessions.
-For children attending our School Readiness Programme, a choice of 3 or 5 days per week is available.
-Morning or afternoon sessions are available, with children attending for 3 hours each day.
+For children attending our School Readiness Programme, a choice of 6 hours or 9 hours per week is available, which can be distributed to 2 - 3 days a week.
+Morning or afternoon sessions are available.

 After every therapy session, parents will be sent a copy of the session notes with activities to carry out at home.
 This is to increase opportunities for practice and help reinforce learning.
 Hence, weekly sessions with the therapist are sufficient as the learning does not stop when your child goes home.

 This will depend on the difficulties your child is facing and the progress observed throughout the therapy sessions.
 Parents will be given a 6-month Treatment Plan after the fourth therapy session, which details the goals that we will aim to achieve together over the period.

 Will my child be able to speak / communicate well after completing the 6 months treatment plan?

 This is dependent on many factors as every child is different and will progress at different rates.
 At the end of the 6 months period, we will conduct a re-assessment to measure your child’s progress and determine which goals require more time and to set new goals if necessary.
 If your child is assessed to have skills that are age-appropriate, the therapist may recommend that your child does not require any more therapy.

 What progress can I expect?
 How long will it be before we see improvements?